Judge blocks deportation of man detained on church grounds

 Judge blocks deportation of man detained on church groundsNew

 A federal judge has blocked the deportation of an Indonesian immigrant who was detained last month on the grounds of a Maryland church, a space considered a “sensitive location” in which immigration authorities generally avoid enforcement actions per policy.
-Judge Paul W. Grimm on Friday instructed U.S. Immigration and Customs Enforcement to return Siahaan Sukemi from a detention facility in Georgia to Maryland.
-Grimm said the 52-year-old Sukemi is to remain in custody while his attorney works to reopen his asylum case.
-Among Sukemi’s arguments is that he could be tortured for his Christian beliefs in majority-Muslim Indonesia.
+Judge Paul W. Grimm on Friday instructed U.S. Immigration and Customs Enforcement to return Binsar Siahaan from a detention facility in Georgia to Maryland.
+Grimm said the 52-year-old Siahaan is to remain in custody while his attorney works to reopen his asylum case.
+Among Siahaan’s arguments is that he could be tortured for his Christian beliefs in majority-Muslim Indonesia.